Sarcopenia

 Resistance training

 The single most effective intervention.
 Even nonagenarians (up to age 96) in nursing homes showed meaningful strength gains (averaging 174% ± 31%) and increased muscle cross-sectional area after 8 weeks of high-intensity resistance training 8.
-Recommendations: 2–3 sessions/week, multi-joint compound movements, progressive overload. needs-replication — n=10 frail nursing-home residents in original study; results have been widely replicated across populations.
+Recommendations: 2–3 sessions/week, multi-joint compound movements, progressive overload. gap/needs-replication — n=10 frail nursing-home residents in original study; results have been widely replicated across populations.

 Adequate protein + leucine